top of page

 • Centralization: 1.94% of total BTC addresses hold 92.73% of BTC.
 There are some exchanges, but BEST case is 2% control 74%.
 Concentrates power and control in fewer hands.
 Bitcoin: the people's money—except 2% of 'the people' are sitting on 74% of the supply like dragons hoarding gold.
 This isn’t decentralization; it’s a high-stakes poker game where retail investors are the chips on the table.
 If these whales decide to cash out, the rest of us will be left with crumbs, memes, and a painful lesson in power dynamics.

 • Reduced Decentralization: A significant portion of Bitcoin's supply held by a few large institutions could reduce the network's decentralized nature.
-Bitcoin's Decentralization Dilemma
+Bitcoin's Decentralization Dilemma.
+Mass Bitcoin hoarding by governments, institutions, and wealthy individuals reduces circulating supply, increasing price volatility and susceptibility to manipulation by "whales."

 " 1.94% of total BTC addresses hold 92.73% of BTC.
 There are some exchanges, but BEST case is 2% control 74% "